Lifeni/make-it-beautiful/README.md

 # webpack --progress --env MANIFEST=v2
 ```

-Use `npm run dev` to run the v3 version of the development and build.
-It is recommended to use Chrome Canary for debugging.
+Use `npm run dev` to run the v3 development build, and Chrome Canary is recommended for debugging.

 ## License